hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 When comparing two different conditions, we recommend creating a UMAP that clearly shows where the cells exist for each condition.
 To do so, we first need to get the UMAP coordinates for every cell of interest.
 When creating the scatterplot, the first thing we do is put a layer of light gray points that show the entire dataset to understand where all the cells fall.
 Then, we take the UMAP coordinates of the condition (`TN` or `cold7` in our example) and plot those on top with a color to clearly indicate where those cells are located.

-> NOTE: This sometime works better on the non-integrated data, so you observe a true separation of cells by condition.
+> NOTE: This sometimes works better on the non-integrated data, so you observe a true separation of cells by condition.

 ```r
 # Grab the umap coordinates and condition information for each cell